Accessible banking is legally required

-Customers who can’t access their financial information become frustrated and can file an ADA lawsuit when financial institutions fail to meet their needs.
-There have been a number of significant lawsuits filed and settled.
-Most of these center around websites, mobile apps, desktop apps, and documents that weren’t made accessible to clients.
-Even major banking and finance companies fall short.
-Here is a list of some of the more significant cases:
+Customers who can’t access their financial information become frustrated and can file ADA lawsuits when financial institutions fail to meet their needs.
+Both large and small banking and financial organizations fall short.

 2014 – H&R Block sued for an inaccessible website and apps, and paid $145,000 in settlement